AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "What AI-supported focus cues can add to a face yoga workflow" belongs in the blog because it explains the decision before the download.
-For "What AI-supported focus cues can add to a face yoga workflow", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
-This article gives context for "What AI-supported focus cues can add to a face yoga workflow", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Workflow value: AI supported focus cues" belongs in the blog because it explains the decision before the download.
+For "Workflow value: AI supported focus cues", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
+This article gives context for "Workflow value: AI supported focus cues", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway